jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ## When writing a bug report
 ### which terminal geometry should I use?

-Make sure the terminal has 80 columns, and maybe also 24 lines.
+Make sure the terminal has 80 columns, and 24 lines.

     $ echo $COLUMNS
     80~